 Records are being added gradually to Virtual Volumes.
-If the records appear in the NRS online catalogue and are described as being imaged and available on the search room Virtual Volumes systems but are not visible here, you can contact us to find out if they can be added to Virtual Volumes.
+If the records appear in the NRS online catalogue and are described as being imaged and available on the search room Virtual Volumes systems but are not visible here, you would be required to view them in the NRS Historical Search Room.

 Please bear in mind that it might not be possible to make records available, for example if the records are in private copyright or if the physical nature of the records prevents them being digitally imaged.

 - NRS uses the Virtual Volumes area of the ScotlandsPeople site to provide researchers with access to thousands of historical records.
 Researchers can save and download digital copies to their own devices at the NRS’s normal charges for obtaining copies for personal private research.